ojmbarros/Projects-DataCamp/Which Debts Are Worth the Bank's Effort?/README.md

 Threshold assignments like this also occur in medicine (above a certain temperature you get medicine), education (above a certain test score students get admitted to a special class), other areas of finance (above a certain wealth customers get different levels of service), and public sector (below a certain income someone is eligible for housing benefits).

 Regression discontinuity is an intuitive and useful analysis method in any situation of a threshold assignment.

+The motive for doing this project was to reinforce my skills in Data Manipulation with pandas and Statistical Thinking in Python.